Getting Your FICO Score:

-- Secured credit cards; best ones are: Capital 1, Orchard, and 1st Premier
+- Secured credit cards: the best ones are Capital One, Orchard, and 1st Premier.

 - Utilities and various other reporting entities, ex. management companies.